Yash020405/mattermost/AssignmentSubmission.md

 ## The Challenge

-When I started this project, I faced the complex task of extending Mattermost's search capabilities to handle enterprise-scale data volumes.
+When we started this project, we faced the complex task of extending Mattermost's search capabilities to handle enterprise-scale data volumes.
 The existing implementation primarily relied on database queries and the Bleve search engine, which struggled with:

 - Search performance degradation with large datasets (millions of messages)
 - Limited relevance ranking for complex queries
 - Poor multilingual search capabilities
 - Challenges with fuzzy searching and typo tolerance

-I needed to implement a solution that would maintain high performance even as message volume grew exponentially, while delivering the search quality expected in modern enterprise applications.
+Our goal was to implement a solution that would maintain high performance even as message volume grew exponentially, while delivering the search quality expected in modern enterprise applications.

-## My Approach
+## Our Approach

-Rather than building from scratch, I took a pragmatic approach:
+Rather than building from scratch, we took a pragmatic approach:

-1. **Deep dive into existing architecture**: I spent significant time understanding Mattermost's search infrastructure, particularly the SearchEngine interface and existing implementations.
+1. **Deep dive into existing architecture**: We spent significant time understanding Mattermost's search infrastructure, particularly the SearchEngine interface and existing implementations.

-2. **Leverage Elasticsearch strengths**: I identified areas where Elasticsearch's capabilities could be best leveraged, such as advanced text analysis, distributed indexing, and complex query construction.
+2. **Leverage Elasticsearch strengths**: We identified areas where Elasticsearch's capabilities could be best leveraged, such as advanced text analysis, distributed indexing, and complex query construction.

-3. **Benchmark-driven development**: I created comprehensive benchmarks to quantify improvements and guide optimization decisions.
+3. **Benchmark-driven development**: We created comprehensive benchmarks to quantify improvements and guide optimization decisions.

-4. **User-centric optimizations**: I focused on optimizations that would most impact end-user experience, like search relevance and query performance.
+4. **User-centric optimizations**: We focused on optimizations that would most impact end-user experience, like search relevance and query performance.

 ## Implementation Challenges & Solutions

 ### 1. Wrestling with Elasticsearch Version Compatibility

 **Challenge**: Elasticsearch has significant differences between major versions (v6, v7, v8), with breaking changes in API calls, query DSL syntax, and security defaults.
+This was something we didn't initially anticipate.

-**Solution**: I implemented version detection and conditional code paths to support multiple Elasticsearch versions (7.x and 8.x).
+**Solution**: We implemented version detection and conditional code paths to support multiple Elasticsearch versions (7.x and 8.x).
 This required careful handling of API differences:

 ```go
 // New code to handle version differences